 Don’t let all this quirkiness put you off moving to Germany though.

 How was your experience of house hunting in Germany?
-Did you have a pain in the arse landlord, an unreasonable contract or a shady neighbourhood?
+Did you have a pain in the arse landlord, an unreasonable contract or a shady neighbourhood when looking for a rental apartment in Germany?
 Let’s discuss in the comments!